-LBCA Announces October 15th as Global Lobular Breast Cancer Awareness Day
+LBCA Declares October 15th Global Lobular Breast Cancer Awareness Day

-The Lobular Breast Cancer Alliance (LBCA), a US nonprofit organization whose mission is to raise awareness, increase funding and research for an understudied type of breast cancer has announced its intention, in collaboration with lobular scientists and patient advocates worldwide, to declare October 15th “Global Lobular Breast Cancer Awareness Day” as part of October Breast Cancer Awareness month.
+The Lobular Breast Cancer Alliance (LBCA), a US nonprofit organization whose mission is to raise awareness and promote more research for an understudied type of breast cancer has announced its intention, in collaboration with lobular scientists and patient advocates worldwide, to declare October 15th “Global Lobular Breast Cancer Awareness Day” as part of October Breast Cancer Awareness month.

-Invasive lobular carcinoma (ILC), or lobular breast cancer, is currently 15% of breast cancer diagnoses worldwide.
-But despite being the second most common type of breast cancer, it receives only 1% of research funding and has no targeted treatments.
+Invasive lobular carcinoma (ILC), or lobular breast cancer, is the second most common type of breast cancer.
+But despite being so common, 15% of breast cancer diagnoses worldwide, it receives less than 1% of federal research funding and has no targeted treatments.

 What differentiates lobular breast cancer from the more common non lobular carcinomas is the tumor cell’s lack of the protein E-cadherin, which helps cancer cells form lumps.
 Instead of clumping together, ILC tumor cells form in thin strings like cobwebs.
 This makes them extremely hard to detect with mammograms, especially in women with dense breast tissue, or to image elsewhere in the body if metastasized.